-Hannan has submitted mineral claim applications covering 14,800 hectares in north-central Peru to secure an unexplored and widespread district covering 15 kilometres strike of copper-silver occurrences.
+Hannan's mineral claim applications cover 76 kilometres of combined strike (35,400 hectares) of previously unexplored sediment-hosted high-grade copper-silver mineralization within a 110 kilometre long basin identified in the San Martin Province of north-central Peru.
 The new San Martin project area application is 100% owned by Hannan, and is located about 30 kilometres northwest of Tarapoto, in the Cordillera Ayu Mayo (Figure 1).
 Project access is excellent via a proximal paved highway, while the altitude varies between 800 metres to 1,600 metres in a region of high rainfall and predominantly forest cover.

 - Previously unexplored sediment-hosted high-grade copper-silver district identified in north-central Peru;

-- Initial sampling has outlined 4 areas of high-grade copper and silver over 15 kilometres of strike within at least 2 structural corridors.
-Nineteen mineralized boulders (>0.1% copper) range in grade from 0.1% to 8.3% copper and 0.2 g/t silver to 109 g/t silver with an average grade of 2.8% copper and 27.2 g/t silver (See Table 1 and Figure 1-3);
+- Initial sampling in one of the 3 claim areas, Tabalosos, has outlined 4 areas of high-grade copper and silver over 15 kilometres of strike within at least 2 structural corridors.
+Nineteen mineralized boulders (>0.1% copper) range in grade from 0.1% to 8.3% copper and 0.2 g/t silver to 109 g/t silver with an average grade of 2.8% copper and 27.2 g/t silver.
+Claim applications at Tabalosos total 19,500ha,

 - Copper-silver mineralization consists of disseminated chalcocite, covellite, bornite and digenite developed at the contact of oxidized and reduced strata.
 The host rocks are Jurassic to Lower Cretaceous, deposited within an intra-continental basin.
 Hannan is attracted by the geological setting of this mineralization, as the presence of a closed basin, extensive evaporites/diapirs and inversion structures corresponding with a classic sediment-hosted stratabound copper-silver deposit model (see Figure 4).